lewiseman/lewiseman/README.md

 - 👀 I’m interested in ... python and dart
 - 🌱 I’m currently learning ... flutter
 - 💞️ I’m looking to collaborate on ... any new and exciting projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... gmail: lewisemann@gmail.com

 <!---
 lewiseman/lewiseman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.